Medical expert of the article

 Who to contact?

-Treatment of deficiency of vitamin B 12
+Treatment of vitamin B 12 deficiency

-The initial daily dose of vitamin B 12 is 0.25-1.0 mg (250-1000 μg) for 7-14 days.
-As an alternative scheme (with the ability of the body to store vitamin for a long time) use intramuscular injection of the drug in a dose of 2-10 mg (2000-10 000 μg) monthly.
-In most cases, therapy is carried out for life.
+The initial daily dose of vitamin B 12 is 0.25-1.0 mg (250-1000 mcg) for 7-14 days.
+As an alternative regimen (if the body is able to store the vitamin for a long time), intramuscular administration of the drug at a dose of 2-10 mg (2000-10,000 mcg) monthly is used.
+In most cases, therapy is lifelong.

 Использованная литература